 The facility address (specific location of the Facility);

-The number of inverters or generator units (type, nameplate rating MW and MVA), and configuration of the Facility;
+Generator or inverter details including the number of inverters or generator units, manufacturer details, model name, number, and version, type, nameplate rating MW and MVA, leading and lagging capability in MVAR, and configuration of the Facility;

-The Facility’s electrical components (i.e., generation, transformers (GSU, PSU, current transformer, and potential transformers), breakers, switches, cables/lines/feeders (including assumed numbers of conductors per phase), compensation, FACTs, auxiliary load, buses, etc.) as described in NYISO Reliability Analysis Data Manual;
+The Facility’s electrical components and their characteristics (i.e., generation, transformers (GSU, PSU, current transformer, and potential transformers), breakers, switches, cables/lines/feeders, compensation, FACTs, auxiliary load, buses, etc.) as described in NYISO Manual No. 24, Reliability Analysis Data Manual;

 The capability and voltage levels of the electrical components, their connection to each other and to the New York State Transmission System or Distribution System;